 Duration field value.

+The CAP Duration field is an unsigned integer that specifies the duration of the contention access period in units of initialization slots.

+The Presence Bitmap is set as specified in 10.38.9.3.24, except that the fields other than the SMC TLVs Present field and the Extended Presence Bitmap Present field shall be set to zero.

 The SMC TLVs field is the list of supported message control commands as defined in 10.38.9.3.5.
 This is